Cayuga's Waiters: Glee Club Subset (1949–1956)

 The early 1950s were a busy and tumultuous period, as the young group had inadvertently stumbled onto an entirely new and growing collegiate phenomena, the small a capella singing group.
 As Michael Slon ('92) wrote in his book Songs From The Hill — A History Of The Cornell Glee Club:Prior to the Waiters, the regimen of small group singing, traveling, and recording, completely familiar today, did not exist at Cornell.
 Not realizing they were pioneers, the new triple quartet set out by accepting local engagements on top of their Glee Club duties, and soon found their popularity and activity were snowballing.:240In 1953, the Waiters conducted their first independent tour — to Bermuda's Harbor Castle Hotel — over the winter holidays, and in the same year, they recorded and cut their first record.
 In 1956, the Waiters decided they could no longer split their efforts between choral and small group singing, and permanently dissociated from the Glee Club.
 Despite the shock of disassociation, both organizations went on to enjoy enormous success throughout the remainder of the 20th century.

 Independent History (1956–2017)

 Spring Fever Concert

 In 1974, The Waiters performed their first annual "Spring Fever" concert.
 The Waiters performed this show annually until 2016.
 The show was mentioned on various blogs, including Slope Media, which described the show as "taking [...]
 A Cappella to another level."
 In the early 1990s, the Waiters added a December Holiday Show to their yearly concert repertoire.
 The Holiday Show was performed every December through the 2000s.

 "We Didn't Go To Harvard"

 In 1990, The Waiters wrote and performed "We Didn't Go To Harvard," a parody of Billy Joel's "We Didn't Start The Fire."
-The song has received over 152,000 views on YouTube, and has inspired other college singing groups to create their own parodies based on Billie Joel's 1989 #1 hit song.
+The song has received over 152,000 views on YouTube, and has inspired other college singing groups to create their own parodies based on Billy Joel's 1989 #1 hit song.